phwestfall/ETL-project/README.md

 # ETL-project
 This project's purpose is to work with a partner to find multiple datasets or data sources and load them together for future analysis.
-We (Sarah & Paul) adiscovered a shared interest in understanding health patterns across the US, so this interest guided our search.
+We (Sarah & Paul) discovered a shared interest in understanding health patterns across the US, so this interest guided our search.
+We worked together to create a database of US mortality data and census identifiers that are easy to use together in order to look up specific data for future analyses.

-## Introduction
-The goal of the ETL project is to create a universal database of census identifiers to make merging between disparate datasets with different census geographic identifiers easier.

 ## 1. Extract